Max-FM/one_charity_data_modelling_challenge/readme.md

 - **CHARITABLE_ORGANIZATION**
   - The only entities eligible to receive funds or provide services.

-- **TRANSACTION**
+- **TRANSACTION**:
-  Records money sent from a Donor to a Charitable Organization, including:
+  - Records money sent from a Donor to a Charitable Organization, including:
     - `TotalAmount`: Full donation including service fee
     - `ServiceFee`: Fee charged
     - `NetAmount`: Actual amount received by the organization

 - **SERVICE**
   - Classifies the purpose of the transaction (e.g., Food Aid, Medical Support).